fanglingsu/vimb/man.md

 scroll-step (int)
 : Number of pixel vimb scrolls if 'j' or 'k' is used.

+scroll-multiplier (int)
+: Multiplier to increase the scroll distance if window is scrolled by mouse wheel.

 serif-font (string)
 : The font family used as the default for content using serif font.